By FTLapps

 Critical Frictions

-- Zero monetization strategy limits long-term development resources
+- Zero monetization strategy limits long-term development capital

 Growth Levers

-- Introduce premium tiers for advanced analytics or personalized coaching
+- Introduce premium tiers for advanced analytics to capture value from power users

 Market Threats